City Debate #11: Build Missing Middle Housing Without Lot Assembly

 ADMISSION: By Donation (Recommended $10).
 Register at Eventbrite here.

 Unleashing the potential of The Missing Middle will hinge on the economics of land assembly.
-The pervasive development culture, requiring land assembly, underground parking, presentation center marketing and tendency towards large scale developments begs big questions for this missing housing type.
+The pervasive development culture, requiring land assembly, underground parking, presentation center marketing where they expose the best marketing strategies and resources like using SEO Expert to promote your site.

 Will neighbourhoods embrace more density, and more neighbours, necessary for new approaches to affordable housing?
 Will local governments politically support the opening up of low density neighbourhoods that have historically been sacrosanct?
 Will municipal rules be quickly adjusted to support the design profession in the innovation of new typologies?
 Will the prevailing high cost of land hinder, or enhance, Missing Middle potential?